 Step 6: Proceed with the Closing Process

 Underwriter approval moves you to the closing process of an FHA loan.
 During this process, you should review the loan documents to ensure accurate information has been captured.
-You will also need to pay your closing costs (which can include an appraisal, loan origination, and other fees) at this time.
+You must also now pay your closing costs (including an appraisal, loan origination, and other fees).
 Now that you’ve completed the steps in the FHA loan process, you’re ready to enjoy your new home and status as a homeowner.

-Here's a calculator that can help you determine your FHA loan payments based on your purchased price, down payment, term, and interest rate.
+Here's a calculator to help you determine your FHA loan payments based on your purchased price, down payment, term, and interest rate.
 Not sure if an FHA loan is right for you?
 NASB has mortgage experts to guide you and help you determine your best route.
-Call us at 855-465-0753.
+Call us at 888-661-1982.